ICS-314-Fall-2019/Manoa-Rides/README.md

 Submission instructions

 You will have to present the results of team bonding on Thursday.
-The deadline posted here is just a suggestion.
+The deadline posted here is just a suggestion